oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 1. The lake does not support backfilling, you have to drop all data and then set a new ppss.lake_ss.st_ts.

 ## ETL
-Is responsible for running the jobs and queries that keep the lake in great shape.
+Is responsible for running a series of Jobs and queries that keep the lake in great shape.

 ### ETL - End-To-End Update from CLI
 1. from the cli - `pdr lake raw update && pdr lake etl update`